dongkyunk/ActiveShiftLayer/README.md

 Possibly due to path error from python3 installed in anaconda.

 2. Further error removal

+The backward function may be prone to error.

 3. Test code efficiency (compare and contrast with paper results)